JeremyBYU/UnrealRooftopLanding/README.md

 1. `poi generate -m assets/maps/point_cloud_map.geojson -o assets/collectionpoints/collection_points_lidar_landing.npy -ho 1000 -rm 1000 -pr 75 75 -pd 0 -yd 90 -rfn class_label`

-### Generate Computer Vision Images
+### Generate Images from AirSim

-Use the following when collecting only scene and segmentation.
-Be sure to update your airsim settings in your home directory to use the computer vision mode.
+Next we will launch AirSim in Computer Vision mode and collect scene (rgb) and segmentation images.
+Data is saved inside the folder `AirSimCollectData`.
+We use a different program called `asc` (**A**ir**S**im**C**ollect) to perform this task.
+See `airsimcollect/README.md` for more details.
+The drone will go to the position and orientation we specified from the previously generated collection points and capture images.
+Be sure to update your AirSim settings in your home directory to use the computer vision mode.

+1. `asc collect -c assets/config/collect_cv_train.json`
-`asc collect -c assets/rooftop/config_computervision_train.json`
+2. `asc collect -c assets/config/collect_cv_test.json`

+### Generate Images and LiDAR data from AirSim

-Use the following when collecting lidar.
-Be sure to update your airsim settings in your home directory to use the multirotor
+Next we will launch AirSim in `Multirotor` mode.
+This time we will generate images and LiDAR point clouds from the collection points mentioned previously.
+Data is saved inside the folder `AirSimCollectData`.
+Be sure to update your AirSim settings in your home directory to use the multirotor.

-`asc collect -c assets/rooftop/config_lidar.json`
+1. `asc collect -c assets/config/collect_lidar_landing.json`

 Notes - Sometimes the camera takes time to update position, add more time delay than 0.5 seconds.
 In other words the lidar and vehicle move to a new position but the camera is still in the old position (AirSim bug).

-Use the following when collecting only scene and segmentation for testing.
-Be sure to update your airsim settings in your home directory to use the computer vision mode.

-`asc collect -c assets/rooftop/config_computervision_test.json`

-## Visualize

-`python lidarsegmentation/airsimvis.py -pm -cm segmentation -c assets/rooftop/config.json`

-## LiDAR Sensor Settings
+LiDAR Sensor Settings:

 ```json
         "0": {